Cubic01/krack.ai-downloder/README.md

 ### 1. Export Cookies

-You need valid login cookies from your browser, get it Cookie-Editor Extension. (json Format)
+You need valid login cookies from your browser, get it from Cookie-Editor Extension. (json Format)

 ## Disclaimer